czbiohub/specialops/TruSeq_8-12bp_Indices_Sample_Sheet/README.md

 Open the `"sample_sheet_ID_8-12bp.Rmd"`file in RStudio.

-1. Set the working directory on Line 20 by changing the path
-2. Change the sequencer on Line 26 to iseq, miseq, nextseq or novaseq
+1. Change the sequencer on Line 20 to iseq, miseq, nextseq or novaseq
-3. Change the filename on Line 31 to the name of your sample sheet CSV that you prepared
+2. Change the filename on Line 25 to the name of your sample sheet CSV that you prepared
-4. Pick Metadata Option 1 or 2 from above
+3. Pick Metadata Option 1 or 2 from above
-    * If using **Metadata Option 1**, fill in the values for the metadata on lines 38-48.
+    * If using **Metadata Option 1**, fill in the values for the metadata on lines 32-42.
 Empty strings can be used for blank fields.
-Either DELETE, COMMENT (*CMD+SHIFT+C*), or set eval = FALSE in chunk options Metadata Option 2 of 2 chunk on lines 53-65.
+Either DELETE, COMMENT (*CMD+SHIFT+C*), or set eval = FALSE in chunk options Metadata Option 2 of 2 chunk on lines 47-59.
     * If using **Metadata Option 2**, you do not have to change anything in the script.

 ### Running the script